edwardlavender/westcoms_validation/README.md

-hourly hydrodynamic conditions across an unstructured, triangular mesh that is organised into 11 vertically spaced, terrain-following Sigma layers (the 1st layer lies at the surface, the 10th layer lies at the seabed and 11th layer lies below the seabed).
+hourly hydrodynamic conditions across an unstructured, triangular mesh that is organised into 11 vertically spaced, terrain-following Sigma layers (the 1st layer lies at the surface, the 10th layer lies at the seabed and the 11th layer lies below the seabed).
 Scalar variables, such as temperature, are resolved at mesh nodes.

-As part of previous research on flapper skate movement, flapper skate off the west coast of Scotland were tagged with acoustic tags and archival tags (programmed to record depth and temperature).
+As part of previous research on flapper skate movement off the west coast of Scotland, forty individuals were tagged with acoustic tags (programmed to release individual-specific acoustic transmissions that could be detected by a static array of receivers) and archival tags (programmed to record depth and temperature).
 Using the locational information provided by acoustic detections at receivers and the temperature data from archival tags, we assembled a validation dataset for bottom temperature predictions for the study site that could be compared to predictions from WeStCOMS.
 Using temperature-depth profiles resulting from recreational catch-and-release angling, we also validated temperature-depth profiles from WeStCOMS.
 Both validation datasets spanned a period of time when the model forcings in WeStCOMS were updated, allowing us to quantify empirically the improvement in model skill resulting from model updates.

 ## Structure